 Diabetes and pregnancy risks, for women with type 1 diabetes

-Looking after yourself and your diabetes can help reduce these risks
+Having diabetes brings some additional risks, but looking after yourself and your diabetes can help to reduce these risks.

-To reduce your chance of miscarriage and of your baby developing abnormalities, it is important to maintain the best diabetes management possible.
+To reduce your risk of miscarriage and of your baby developing abnormalities, it’s important to maintain the best diabetes management you can.

-The aim is to have your HbA1c less than 7% (53mmol/mol), if possible for three months before becoming pregnant.
-Your diabetes in pregnancy team can advise you on your personal HbA1c goal before you conceive.
-Have your blood glucose meter checked and upgraded, if necessary, to make sure your readings are accurate.
+The aim is to have your HbA1c less than 6.5% (48mmol/mol), if possible, for three months before you become pregnant and in the early part of your pregnancy (first trimester).
+Your diabetes in pregnancy team will discuss your personal HbA1c goal with you before you conceive.